Don’t Buy A New Website Before Asking Your Web Designer These Questions…

 Each page needs to be focused on a different keyword, search term or phrase.
 The important thing to remember is not to over optimise your content by repeatedly using the same keywords as much as possible.
 Write naturally and include variations of words and related terms as and when required.

 Make sure you ask your web designer to make your website search engine friendly.
-If he doesn’t know what you are talking about then you need to review your web design and development with a comprehensive appraisal from deehoseo.com who analyse not just your design, but because they are a full service SEO Company, analyse everything behind the scenes that makes your site function across all search and social mediums.
+If he doesn’t know what you are talking about then you need to review your website with a comprehensive appraisal from deehoseo.com who analyse not just your design, but because they are a full service SEO Company, analyse everything behind the scenes that makes your site function across all search and social mediums.